consolewitch/vagr_nginx/README.txt

 Refreshing the box:
 ===================
-	If you want to update the server all you need to do is ask vagrant to re-run the ansible playbook. use this command from inside the ans_nginx directory:
+	If you want to update the HTML from git, you need to do is ask vagrant to re-run the ansible playbook. use this command from inside the vagr_nginx directory:
 	# vagrant provision

 Notes:
 ======
-	The ans_nginx playbook disables the iptables firewall on a linux server.
-This can be a security problem.
-If you're planning to run this box in production please take additional precautions to secure your system.
+	If you run this script against a server that is already serving nginx files, it will disable all your other sites in favor of its own.
+If this happens accidentally it is easy to fix, simply create symbolic links from /etc/nginx/conf.available/site.conf to
+	/etc/nginx/conf.d

 -=-
 2015/06/16